Sister Ethel A. Morse

 Ethel’s Shaker portrait seems to reflect the deep wounds she had suffered.
 But she was still able to enter into community life.
 She was particularly admired for her musical talent, for her willingness to work hard, and for her generosity.

-Ethel Morse died May 23, 1911 in Waterbury, Vermont.
-She is buried with the Crossett family in the Hope Cemetery in Waterbury.
+Ethel Amie Morse died May 23, 1911 in Waterbury, Vermont.
+Her obituary was published in The Waterbury Record, Waterbury, Vermont on May 24, 1911, p.
+1. She is buried with the Crossett family at Hope Cemetery in Waterbury.

 Original author: Mary Ann Haagen